 - 1/4 teaspoon salt

-- Place the pecans on a glass pie plate or baking sheet and bake in the oven for 8-10 minutes.
+- Toast the pecans by placing them in a glass pie plate or on a baking sheet.
+Bake for 8-10 minutes.
 Set aside to cool.

 - MAKE THE CINNAMON OAT CLUSTERS

-- In a medium bowl, combine the oats, brown rice cereal, coconut, salt, cinnamon and maple syrup.
-Combine gently with your hands until all ingredients are combined.
+- Combine the oats, brown rice cereal, coconut, salt, cinnamon and maple syrup in a medium-sized bowl.
+Gently mix all the ingredients together, tossing with your hands until combined.

 - Bake for 10-12 minutes, until the edges are golden.
 To not stir.
-Remove from oven and set aside to cool completely as is.
-Once its cooled, break carefully into large clusters.
+Remove from oven and set aside to cool completely.
+Once cooled, break it into large clusters.

 - MAKE THE TRAIL MIX

-- In a large bowl, combine the California Mission Figs, apricots, chocolate wafers, chocolate sun drops, cranberries, pecans, almonds, cashews, and oat clusters.
+- Combine the California Mission Figs, apricots, chocolate wafers, chocolate sun drops, cranberries, pecans, almonds, cashews, and oat clusters in a large bowl.

-- Present these in small bags or in a jar with a scoop.
+- Present the trail mix in small bags or in a jar with a scoop.
 Store in an airtight container.

 - Makes about 11 cups

-SOURCE; Studio Delicious.
-Thanks to Feasting on Fruit for the basic oat cluster technique!
+SOURCE Studio Delicious.
+Thanks to Feasting on Fruit for the oat cluster recipe